-One of the initial decisions of your Kontent implementation will be how many projects you want to use.
+One of the initial decisions of your Kontent implementation will be how to divide content in your project and whether you need more than one project.
 The main difference is between using one and using more projects.
 Both approaches have benefits in different use cases.
-If you choose well, you can maximize the benefits while not being affected by any downside.
+If you choose well, you can maximize the benefits while not being affected by any downsides.

 In most cases, a single project is sufficient to cover typical content needs.
-But there might be some exceptions when you'll benefit from using more projects.
-The question typically is whether all content can share most of the settings or if you need to separate your content in some way.
+You can divide content in the project to mimic your business structure.
+Though there might be exceptions when you'll benefit from using more projects.
+Ask yourself if your content can share most of the settings or if you need to separate your content in some way.

 Table of contents

-- Use one project unless you need to separate content.
+- Use one project unless you're sure you need more.
 More projects can create obstacles in reusing content.

 - If you choose to use multiple projects, think about connecting them so that your content creators and Kontent administrators don't have unnecessary administration overhead.